 The efficient alternative for marine acquisition

 The Z700® marine nodal seismic data acquisition system can be used as an effective and efficient alternative to traditional acquisition systems in open seas or in obstructed areas.
-The Z700 system also allows you to take advantage of survey designs that enable longer offsets, richer azimuths and longer record lengths to produce a superior high-fold data set.
+The Z700 system also allows you to take advantage of survey designs that enable longer offsets, richer azimuths, higher fold and longer record lengths to produce a superior dataset.

-The flexibility of the Z700 nodal system allows the 4C nodes to be accurately placed on the sea floor anywhere from the shoreline to deeper waters, with the maximum receiver line distance desired.
-The nodes can be placed next to subsurface obstructions to ensure that holes in the data set are minimized.
+The flexibility of the Z700 nodal system allows the 4C nodes to be accurately placed on the seafloor anywhere from the shoreline to deeper waters, with any receiver line lengh or line interval desired.
+The nodes can be placed next to subsurface obstructions to ensure that gaps in the dataset are minimized.

-Working with streamer-based systems in areas with obstructions is extremely difficult, forcing you to compromise data quality and accept large holes in your data sets.
-A typical towed streamer survey leaves a hole of many square kilometers around a surface obstruction.
-Traditional OBC systems are limited to being deployed in shallow water depths, as well as being limited in the number of active traces per receiver line, resulting in shorter offsets.
+Working with towed streamers in areas with obstructions is extremely difficult, forcing you to compromise on acquisition design, data coverage and, ultimately, data quality.
+A typical towed-streamer survey leaves a hole of many square kilometers around a surface obstruction.
+Traditional OBC systems are limited by water depth and seafloor conditions, as well as being limited by fixed group interval and line length, resulting in poor spatial sampling.

 Great data for a lot less than OBC

-The nodal design of the Z700 defines this revolutionary system, giving you outstanding flexibility and allowing you to record all of the quiet, high-quality data you need with confidence, even under the most adverse conditions.
+The nodal design of the Z700 defines this revolutionary system, giving you outstanding flexibility and allowing you to record all of the low-noise, high-quality data you need with confidence, even under the most adverse conditions.
 With no restrictions on the number of nodes deployed, the Z700 is perfectly suited for full-azimuth marine surveys.
-In shallow water depths, the Z700 nodes can be deployed from small vessels.
-While in waters greater than about 10 meters, a node-handling vessel may be equipped with an automated back deck handling system.
-The use of a strong passive rope ensures a quick and efficient recovery of the units from the sea floor.
+In shallow water depths, the Z700 nodes can be individually deployed from small vessels.
+In waters greater than about 10 meters, a larger vessel may be equipped with an automated, node-handling back deck system.
+The use of a strong passive rope ensures a quick and efficient recovery of the units from the seafloor.

 The Z700 marine nodal system is available for sale worldwide.